 Most Orlando Philharmonic patrons dress as if they were going to dinner at a nice restaurant.
 Please refrain from wearing strong perfumes or colognes, as they may disrupt other patrons and performers.

-*Note that the temperature inside the theaters can fluctuate, so a light sweater is recommended.
+*Note that the temperature inside the theaters or at outside venues can fluctuate, so a light sweater is recommended.

-Parking at The Plaza Live (Focus and Symphony Storytime) is free, with overflow parking in front of Old Navy in the Colonial Plaza.
-Parking often fills quickly, so we recommend you arrive early.
+Parking for the Focus Series and Symphony Storytime Series is located at The Plaza Live.
+Parking is free in the lot surrounding the venue, with overflow parking available in front of Old Navy in the Colonial Plaza.
+Parking often fills quickly, so we recommend that you arrive early for your best experience.